Do you have questions about the Japanese Language and Culture Program?

 Grades K through 5 have class three times per week for 25

-Pre-K begings in the middle of September for once per week for 30 minutes
+minutes.
+Pre-K has Japanese class once per week for 30 minutes

 There are two full-time Japanese teachers, Kazumi

 Yamashita-Iverson and Emiko Nomoto.

 What do the students learn?

 The JLC Curriculum is based on the World-Readiness Standards for Learning Languages.